 NPFI’s work focuses on forming triads, or partnerships between an undergraduate instructor/student team, a non-profit organization, and a software professional.
-Each triad develops and deploys a custom software product that addresses a mission-critical need for the non-profit.
+Using the CO-FOSS development model, each triad develops and deploys a custom software product that addresses a mission-critical need for the non-profit.
 NPFI’s role includes:

-Examples of successful NPFI-inspired software projects include a volunteer scheduling system (Homebase), a room scheduling system (Homeroom), and a food donation recording and reporting system (Homeplate).
+Early examples of successful NPFI-inspired software projects at Bowdoin College include a 2008 volunteer scheduling system (Homebase), a 2011 room scheduling system (Homeroom), and a 2012 food donation recording and reporting system (Homeplate).

 NPFI projects contribute to both the education of future computer professionals and the inventory of free open source software that addresses the needs of non-profit organizations.
-Because these projects develop free and open source software (FOSS), all source code and documentation is available for download, adaptation, and redeployment by other triads.
+Because these projects develop free and open source software (FOSS), all source code and documentation is freely available for reuse by other CO-FOSS projects.